A cynic in our office has a theory that marriages can be divided into

 an accident of birth: those born in Saudi Arabia will almost certainly mature to

-be Muslim adults; those born in Alabama will most likely become a Fundamentalist
+be Muslim adults; those born in Alabama will most likely become a fundamentalist

 or other Evangelical Christian.
 Whatever religion they grow up with is liable to